 Shall G-2.0504b in the Form of Government be amended as follows?
+(Deleted text is in strikethrough; added text is in italics.)

 G-2.0504b Temporary Pastoral Relationships

 Temporary pastoral relationships are approved by the presbytery and do not carry a formal call or installation.
 When a congregation does not have a pastor, or while the pastor is unable to perform her or his duties, the session, with the approval of presbytery, may obtain the services of a minister of the Word and Sacrament, candidate, or ruling elder in a temporary pastoral relationship.
 No formal call shall be issued and no formal installation shall take place.